andreyto/mgtaxa/doc/running.md

 `--lrm-user-options`.
 The Makeflow will then run locally, starting as many tasks at the same time as there are cores on the machine.

-It is also possible to run Makeflow with `-T mpi-queue` backend if your cluster's LRM is configured to schedule efficiently only large MPI jobs.
-A thorough example of using that mode can be found in our other package [PGP](https://bitbucket.org/andreyto/proteogenomics).
+It is also possible to run Makeflow with `-T mpi-queue` backend if the LRM on your cluster is configured to schedule efficiently only large MPI jobs.
+A detailed example of using that mode can be found in our other package [PGP](https://bitbucket.org/andreyto/proteogenomics).